 For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.Romans 1:16 ESV

 Yes, by biblical definition, God IS a personal God.
 That means that you can indeed experience a personal Father-to-child relationship with Him anytime, anywhere.
 However, He is not personal in the sense that you should keep your faith in Him, the testimony of His work in your life, and the message of His salvation to yourself.
 That would actually be selfish and ungrateful, not to mention heartless.
-Remember, once you transfer from the kingdom of darkness into the kingdom of light, those around you who are still blinded by sin, may only have one chance to see the light, and it could be through you.
+Remember, once you transfer from the kingdom of darkness into the kingdom of light, those around you who are still blinded by sin may only have one chance to see the light.
+And, it could very well be through you.
 So, keep your light on the stand.
-Publicly proclaim the goodness of the personal God you serve, now more than ever!
+Publicly proclaim the goodness of the personal God you serve in words and deed.
+Now more than ever!

 You yourselves used to be in the darkness, but since you have become the Lord’s people, you are in the light.
 So you must live like people who belong to the light,Ephesians 5:8 GNT

 But how can they call on him to save them unless they believe in him?
 And how can they believe in him if they have never heard about him?
 And how can they hear about him unless someone tells them?Romans 10:14, NLT